nathanmiller9/project1/README.md

 - Event listeners dynamically add songs and any user-added notes to the UI
 - Ability to add notes, GIFs from Giphy, and external images through separate buttons
 - Modals will then pop up for adding GIFs and external images
+- We also used Velocity.js for easy animations